Aside from the obvious problem of raising children alone, single-parent families often face significantly different challenges than married couples.

 Rocky Hill, CT 06067

-The Connecticut Energy Assistance Program is designed to help offset the winter heating costs of Connecticut’s lower income households.
+The Connecticut Energy Assistance Program is designed to help offset the winter heating costs of Connecticut’s lower income households, specifically those with incomes at or below 60% of the state median income.

 Rental Assistance Program is open to very-low-income families in Connecticut whose incomes must not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.